-An employee will not be permitted more than a total of 240 hours, 300 for Unit Chair persons, time off in any fiscal year under paragraphs 3, subsection a-i.
+An employee will not be permitted more than a total of 240 hours, 280 for Unit Chair persons, time off in any fiscal year under paragraph 3, subsections A-G above.

-(j) Members of the bargaining team who are assigned second or third shift shall be excused from their shift on an hour for hour basis, on any day when time off under this section is granted, in their capacity as a member of the team.
-The Department may elect for a period of time during contract talks to assign the employee to first shift.
+(h) Members of the bargaining team who are assigned to the second or third shift shall be excused from their shift on an hour for hour basis, on any day when time off under this section is granted in their capacity as a member of the team.
+The Department may, after consultation with the employee, elect for a period of time during contract talks to assign the employee to first shift.

 Except in the instance of conflicting State business, the State shall make a reasonable effort to assist employees on non-standard work weeks, who are scheduled for bargaining meetings with the State, by accommodating a request by the employee to readjust his/her schedule in order to preserve days off.
 Normally, the rescheduling will take place within the same pay period, with no guarantee of back-to-back days off when rescheduling occurs.
 The State shall not compel the employee to work more than a regular shift as part of the rescheduling, unless by mutual agreement of the employee and supervisor.
 Any such rescheduling shall be for a full workday off, unless by mutual agreement of the employee and supervisor.
 VSEA reserves the right to cancel the meeting when the absence of a team member results from inability to reschedule.
-VSEA agrees to hold the State harmless from VSEA grievances relating to any complaint(s) due to rescheduling of a team member.
+VSEA agrees to hold the State harmless from VSEA-grievances relating to any complaint(s) due to rescheduling of a team member.